This book is a tribute to the free sense of smell in all its beauty and disgust.

 We have already published two books written by Bjørn Berge.
 We love nonfiction that has a special uniqueness to it.
 Berge’s books are a guarantee for mind-blowing facts, presented with expertise in a refined writing style.

-Cser Kiadó, Hungary
+Publisher at Cser Kiadó, Hungary

 This invention is so good that one can turn yellow with envy: writing a book about a country that no longer exists. … Each country is devoted to just four pages, and on these are unrolled shocking world history, lyrical descriptions and subtle details … an exceptionally beautiful book.